nubenetes/awesome-kubernetes/docs/java_frameworks.md

 - [IBM JDK](https://developer.ibm.com/javasdk/) (based on [Eclipse OpenJ9](https://www.eclipse.org/openj9/))
 - [Red Hat OpenJDK](https://developers.redhat.com/products/openjdk/download)
 - [AdoptOpenJDk](https://adoptopenjdk.net/) (based on [Eclipse OpenJ9](https://www.eclipse.org/openj9/))

+#### Amazon Corretto OpenJDK distribution
+- [Amazon Corretto](https://aws.amazon.com/corretto/) No-cost, multiplatform, production-ready distribution of OpenJDK.
+Corretto comes with long-term support that will include performance enhancements and security fixes.
+Amazon runs Corretto internally on thousands of production services and Corretto is certified as compatible with the Java SE standard.
+With Corretto, you can develop and run Java applications on popular operating systems, including Linux, Windows, and macOS.
+- Amazon has been putting a lot of effort into Java.
+One of the central themes has been the reduction of latency. - [youtube: Amazon Corretto, A Journey into Latency Reduction](https://www.youtube.com/watch?v=S4IrAZ5wT3c&ab_channel=SeaJUG) Corretto is a multi-platform, production-ready distribution of OpenJDK, supported by Amazon.
+We will talk about the Corretto project, it’s principals, and walk through examples that drove performance gains, latency reduction, and cost reduction in some of the biggest services in AWS.

 ### Use Java 11
 - [It’s time!
 Migrating to Java 11 🌟](https://medium.com/criciumadev/its-time-migrating-to-java-11-5eb3868354f9)